Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 3. Howard Kaplan, "Lumia: The Art of Light," Eye Level (blog), Smithsonian American Art Museum, October 4, 2017, https://americanart.si.edu/blog/eye-level/2017/04/56195/lumia-art-light.

-You may find reports from various organizations in your research online.
-Reports will follow the same basic template as previous example.
-Locate the authors, report title, website, date, and URL as before.
+You may find reports from various organizations in your research.
+Reports follow the same basic template as previous examples.
+Locate the authors, report title, website or organization, date, and URL as before.

-For reports with two authors, list the first author's name in reverse order, followed by a comma and the word and.
-Then list the next author in normal order.
+For sources with two authors, list the first author's name in reverse order, followed by a comma and the word and.
+Then list the last author in normal order.
+List up to six authors in a bibliography, separated by commas, with the word and before the final author.

 Bibliography Example: